Where to File

 When to File

-If you are unable to file your return by the automatic 2-month extension date, you can request an additional extension to October 15 by filing Form 4868 before the automatic 2-month extension date.
-However, any tax due payments made after June 15 will be subject to both interest charges and failure to pay penalties.
+If you are unable to file your return by the automatic 2-month extension date, you can request an additional 4-month extension of time to file your return by filing Form 4868 before the automatic 2-month extension date.
+However, the 4-month extension is not an extension of time to pay.
+You will owe interest on any unpaid tax and may owe penalties.

 In general, the tax shown on your return should be paid by the due date of the return, without regard to any extension of time for filing the return.